ardumont/markdown-toc/README.md

 <!-- markdown-toc end -->

-A simple mode to create TOC in a markdown file.
+A simple mode to create TOC in a well-formed markdown file.

+Limitations:

+The TOC is well-formed if the markdown is. (cf. #15)

 # Use